brennanmcmicking/scheduler/README.md

 # scheduler

-Scheduler?
-I hardly know 'er!
+> Scheduler?
+I hardly know 'er! - Brennan

+Scheduler is the re-implementation of [CourseUp](https://github.com/VikeLabs/courseup), but in ✨Rust✨🦀🦀🦀🚀🚀🚀